Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

 client = Client(key=VONAGE_API_KEY, secret=VONAGE_API_SECRET)
 ```

-Once you’ve done that, create an instance of Sms and pass in your client.
+Once you’ve done that, create an instance of Sms and pass it your client.

 ```python
 sms = Sms(client)
 ```

-Now all you have to do is call *send_message* on your *sms* object and replace vonage_number with your Vonage number, number_to_text with the number you want to text, and change "Hello!" to whatever you want your message to be.
+Now all you have to do is call *send_message* on your *sms* object and replace *vonage_number* with your Vonage number, *number_to_text* with the number you want to text, and change "*Hello!"* to whatever you want your message to be.

 ```python
 response_data = sms.send_message(